 New Hire Forms

-When it comes to new hire forms, you need to start with Form W-4.
-Employers give Form W-4 to new hires before they receive a paycheck.
-W-4 includes such information as
+When it comes to new hire forms, you need to start with a W-4 form.
+Employers give W-4 forms to new hires before they receive a paycheck.
+The W-4 form includes information such as:

 - Number of Dependents